beeldengeluid/data-stories/content/blog/DWDD/index_en.md

 To look at 15 years of opening shots, we applied image analysis in two steps.
 First we used automatic _shot detection_ to cut the programme up into different shots.
 For each shot in the programme, we had a single image.
 With these images, we applied _machine learning_ and trained a model to specifically detect opening shots.

 Thus armed with a genuine opening shot detector, we went through 2826 programmes - to find very many shots of Matthijs van Nieuwkerk with his arms crossed!
-In Figure 11 below you can see these poses since the start of DWDD, put into a row (Move your mouse over the image to see the individual shots)
+You can explore the poses since the start of DWDD in the interactive figure below (Move your mouse over the image to see the individual shots).

 <iframe src='https://beeldengeluid.github.io/frameviewer-dwdd/' frameborder='0' scrolling='no' style='width:100%;height:213px ;'></iframe>